-This is a large Chancay Cuchimilco Female Figure.
-Hollowed ceramic earthenware.
-The body and paint are nice and uniform.
-Dotted triangular shapes with step patterns painted with Iron Oxide.
-The holes on top of the head within the solid painted headband held feathered plums (penochos) to distinguish status within a social group.
+A large Chancay Cuchimilco Female Figure is a notable piece of pre-Columbian art.
+This creation is of hollowed ceramic earthenware, and the body form and iron oxide paint are nice and uniform.
+Adorned with stylized dotted triangular shapes and step patterns, it provides guidance to its respected clan and adds to its distinct appearance.
+The holes on top of the head within the solid painted headband held feathered plumes (penochos) to distinguish status within a social group.
 These figures represent individuals and were usually found in tombs of the nobility to ward off evil spirits.

 Compare similar examples in: Ancestors of the Incas, The Lost Civilizations of Peru by Kauffmann-Doig.